-(a) A candidate who applies for an initial certificate on or before April 30, 2014, and who has completed all other requirements for an initial certificate or who has completed all requirements for an initial certificate except completion of their registered Transitional B program, on or before April 30, 2014 shall submit evidence of having achieved a satisfactory level of performance on the New York State Teacher certification examination written assessment of teaching skills test, and any other examination required for the provisional or initial certificate, as applicable, and/or a bilingual education extension of such certificate, as applicable, on or before April 30, 2014 or a satisfactory level of performance assessment\if applicable for that certificate title, and any other examination required for the provisional or initial certificate title, and any other examination required for the provisional or a bilingual education extension of such certificate, as applicable, and or initial certificate, as applicable, and/or a bilingual education.
+(a) A candidate who applies for an initial certificate on or before April 30, 2014, and who has completed all other requirements for an initial certificate or who has completed all requirements for an initial certificate except completion of their registered Transitional B program, on or before April 30, 2014 shall submit evidence of having achieved a satisfactory level of performance on the New York State Teacher certification examination written assessment of teaching skills test, and any other examination required for the provisional or initial certificate, as applicable, and/or a bilingual education extension of such certificate, as applicable, on or before April 30, 2014 or a satisfactory level of performance assessment\if applicable for that certificate title, and any other examination required for the provisional or initial certificate title, and any other examination required for the provisional or initial certificate of the provisional or initial certificate as applicable, and/or a bilingual education extension of any other examination required for the provisional or initial certificate title, and any other examination required for the provisional or initial certificate, as applicable, and/or a bilingual education extension of any other examination required for the provisional or initial certificate, as applicable, and/or a bilingual education extension of such certificate, as applicable, and/or a bilingual education extension of such certificate, as applicable.

 (b) A candidate who applies for [certification] an initial certificate on or after May 1, 2014 or who applies for [certification] an initial certificate on or before April 30, 2014 but does not meet all the requirements for [a professional] an initial certificate on April 30, 2014, shall submit evidence of having achieved a satisfactory level of performance on the teacher performance assessment, if applicable for that certificate title, and any other examination required for the provisional or initial certificate, as applicable, and/or a bilingual education extension of such certificate, as applicable.
-Provided however, if a candidate applies for and meets all the requirements for an initial certificate on or before June 30, 2015 (including completing and submitting for scoring the teacher performance assessment, the candidate may meet the requirements for an initial certificate certificate, if the candidate either:
+Provided however, if a candidate applies for and meets all the requirements for an initial certificate on or before June 30, 2015 (including completing and submitting for scoring the teacher performance assessment, the candidate may meet the requirements for an initial certificate, if subsequent to receiving a score for the teacher performance assessment and prior to June 30, 2015, a candidate receives a satisfactory level of performance on the written assessment of teaching skills examination in lieu of a satisfactory level of performance on the teacher performance assessment.